japaneseharrystyles/COP3330_A5/README.rst

 is printing "1" to the screen.
 I assume this has to do with attempting to cout an empty character array.

+I'm NOT going to attempt to fix this, since the constructors currently exist in an intermediate static state that will be altered later on to DMA.

+3.)
+My 3rd bug happened to solve my 2nd bug.
+I made the same mistake in my last assignment.

+My assignment operator wouldn't work when attempting to assign my empty MyString with a new MyString object because it was a function.

+CALL DEFAULT CONSTRUCTOR WITH:

+MyString d;

+NOT:

+MyString d();

+I actually ran the default constructor correctly and then changed it to the incorrect format after seeing it and thinking I was correcting it.

+4.)